Choose meaningful placements

 When creating placements, it’s essential to consider the logical flow of your app and the user experience you want to create.
 Most apps should have no more than 5 placements without sacrificing the ability to run experiments.
 Here’s an example of how you can structure your placements:

 - Onboarding flow: This stage represents the first interaction your users have with your app.
-It's an excellent opportunity to introduce your users to your app's value proposition by using both onboarding and paywall placements here.
-Over 80% of subscriptions are activated during onboarding flow, so it's important to focus on selling the most profitable subscriptions here.
-With Adapty, you can easily have different onboardings and paywalls for different audiences, and run A/B tests to find the best option for your app.
+It’s an excellent opportunity to introduce your users to your app’s value proposition by combining flow, onboarding, and paywall placements here.
+Over 80% of subscriptions are activated during the onboarding journey, so it’s important to focus on selling the most profitable subscriptions here.
+With Adapty, you can easily have different flows, onboardings, and paywalls for different audiences, and run A/B tests to find the best option for your app.
 For example, you can run an A/B test for users from the US, showing more expensive subscriptions 50% of the time.

-- App settings: If the user hasn't subscribed during the onboarding flow, you can create a paywall placement within your app.
+- App settings: If the user hasn’t subscribed during the onboarding journey, you can create a flow or paywall placement within your app.
 This can be in the app settings or after the user has completed a specific target action.
-Since users inside the app tend to think more thoroughly about subscribing, the products on this paywall might be slightly less expensive compared to those in the onboarding stage.
+Since users inside the app tend to think more thoroughly about subscribing, the products here might be slightly less expensive compared to those in the onboarding stage.